elifozcakir/Camera-Calibration-with-OpenCV/README.md

 # Camera-Calibration-with-OpenCV

-First, you must disable the camera's auto focus.
+First, you must disable the auto focus.